 What Makes Great Souvlaki?#

 The pita: Should be warm, soft, slightly oily from the grill.
-Cold pita = bad sign.
+If the pita is cold or stiff, walk away.

 The meat: Well-seasoned, charred edges, juicy inside.
-Dry or bland = tourist trap.
+Dry or bland means you’ve wandered into a tourist trap.

 The tzatziki: Fresh, garlicky, thick.
-Watery or packaged = skip it.
+Watery or obviously from a container?
+That’s a red flag.

-The assembly: Generous portions, proper wrapping that doesn’t fall apart.
+The assembly: Generous portions, proper wrapping that doesn’t immediately fall apart.
+Though honestly, some structural collapse is inevitable.
+Just lean forward.

 Neighborhood Souvlaki Guide#